altagir/tools/README.md

 This is my collection of tools to control a NVIDIA rig

-Feel free to use it, learn from it, adapt it and share your addition
+Feel free to use it, learn from it, adapt it and share your learning

 **OS** : lubuntu 17.10

 **Motherboard** : ASRock H110 Pro BTC**+

-****GPUS** : 6x 1080 and 1x 1070 ti
+**GPUS** : 6x 1080 and 1x 1070 ti

 ***